MezMerrit/AU-School-Handwriting-Fonts/README.md

 ## Build from gftool ##

+Fonts are built automatically by GitHub Actions - look under the "Actions" tab for the latest build.

-You can build the font locally, after cloning this repository.
+You can also build the font locally, after cloning this repository.

 ```
 1. At the root of your local clone (cd path/to/local/clone), create a virtual environment: python3 -m venv env